shiami/SWNinePatchImageFactory/README.md

 Or directly use the SWNinePatchImageView class as the custom class in your Interface Builder, and also put the image's filename in its image field.

+You can check out the both ways in the sample project.

 LICENSE
 =======================